wurli/forklift/README.md

 forklift [<branch-name>]
 ```

-## The problem

-While agentic CLI tools can be very helpful for some tasks, there is a
-significant cost associated with them in that they *take the developer's focus
-away from the code*.
-The developer usually needs to invest significant time and
+## Why Use Forklift?

+Until I came up with this workflow I found there was usually too much mental
+overhead associated with AI coding for me to want to use it.
+Forklift solves
+these problems:

-attention, first to babysit the agent while it runs, then to clean up the
+-   I don't have to babysit the agent while it works
-project when it's finished.

-## The solution

-Forklift works by asking the user once for a task, then setting the agent to
-work with free reign over a separate, dedicated [Git
-worktree](https://git-scm.com/docs/git-worktree).
-When the agent finishes
-working the worktree is deleted, leaving the user free to inspect the changes,
-e.g. using `git diff`.
+-   I don't have to clean up after it
+-   Once I'm done writing the prompt I can _immediately_ get back to what I was
+    doing
+-   I'm free to review the AI's work in my own time using Git

 ## Disclaimer